What Is FRAMEGATE — And How Does LIZ Turn Political Discourse Into Evidence-Based Intelligence?

 Scientific Sources

-I. Psychological Models & Motivation
+I. Psychological Models and Motivation

 1. Schwartz, S. H. (1992).
 Universals in the content and structure of values.
 Advances in Experimental Social Psychology, 25, 1-65.